Itvisors/mendix-AutocompleteMultiselect/README.md

 - Data source: Should return the options to be rendered.
 - Title: The attribute that is used to show as dropdown option.
 Should be unique to be able to make a distinction between the items.
 - Key: Attribute where the key is stored.
 This key is only used in the response and can be used when the title does not suffice to find the object in mendix.
 The new JSON will be for example [{"title":"example1", "key":"1234"}] for multiselect when a string key is used.
+- Group: Optional: can be used to group options together.
+Make sure to set "Enable Grouping" to true  in the behavior tab.
 - Default selected: Boolean attribute where is stored whether this option should be selected by default when loading the widget for the first time.
 - Default selected string: **Advanced,** Can be used instead of Default selected.
 If this one is used, the default selected property is ignored.
 This property links to a string where the default selected titles are stored in the json format ["title1","title2"].
 This option can be used when the default attribute cannot be stored in the database and you do not want to create a list of non-persistent entities to be used in the dropdown.
 - Multi-select: If set to true, multiple options can be selected.
 Otherwise, the widget can be used as single-select.